 12 October 2017

-A new study found that over the last 20 years, the number of people suffering disability and death from low back and neck pain increased by nearly 21 per cent in the UK, overtaking ischemic heart disease as the number one cause of disability and death.
+A new study found that over the last 20 years, the number of people suffering disability from low back and neck pain increased by nearly 21 per cent in the UK*.
 The new analysis by the Arthritis and Musculoskeletal Alliance using the Global Burden of Disease data also found that in 2016: